-Dutch ovens are deep cooking pots made of enameled cast iron with two small handles and a tight lid.
-Like a braiser, an enameled dutch oven is oven-safe, stovetop-safe, and fire-safe.
+Dutch ovens are deep cooking pots made of cast iron with two small handles and a tight lid.
+Like a braiser, a dutch oven is oven-safe, stovetop-safe, and fire-safe.

 A dutch oven is shaped like a large pot, with taller, straight sides with a flat lid, and are great for casseroles, stews, and soups.
 Their base is narrow and thick.

 One difference between the dutch oven and the pot is the material used – most pots are unsuitable for anything other than the stovetop, while a dutch oven can be used in the oven too.

 A dutch oven is the best choice when cooking with a lot of liquid, as the tall sides allow you to work with extra space.

 Dutch ovens can simmer and braise, but are best not to be used for shallow or pan-frying, as the base is small, and you'd have to reach your arm in the pot to stir and flip smaller foods.